Middle School Special Education Teacher

 - Maintain professional competence by participating in staff development activities, curriculum development meetings, and other professional opportunities.

-- Perform related work as required.
+- Perform related work as required, including substitute teaching.

 - Hold the primary responsibility for the social, emotional, and academic development of their students while acknowledging their individual needs and development.